Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: System Model

 \subsection{PA System CSI Uncertainty Models}

-In the proposed blockage-aware PA-assisted system, limited pilot resources and the degraded channel estimation accuracy inherent to blocked channels render perfect CSI unattainable, even for legitimate users~\cite{zhou2025channel}.
+In the proposed system, limited pilot resources and the degraded channel estimation accuracy inherent to blocked channels render perfect CSI unattainable, even for legitimate users~\cite{zhou2025channel}.
 Consequently, despite utilizing pilot-based channel estimation techniques, the obtained CSI is inevitably imperfect.
-Furthermore, acquiring accurate CSI acquisition for EAs is even more challenging.
-In particular, EAs typically remain silent to conceal their existence and do not proactively cooperate or interact with the BS~\cite{ren2025robust, hu2021robust}, making precise CSI acquisition for such nodes practically infeasible.
+Furthermore, acquiring accurate CSI for EAs is even more challenging.
+Since EAs typically remain silent to conceal their existence and do not proactively cooperate with the BS~\cite{ren2025robust, hu2021robust}, precise CSI acquisition for such nodes is practically infeasible.
 To explicitly characterize these uncertainties, we assume that legitimate users leverage the pilot-based channel estimation method~\cite{zhou2025channel} and adopt a deterministic CSI uncertainty model~\cite{chen2025robust}.
-Therefore, the CSI uncertainty range from the $MN$ pinching antennas PAs to legitimate user $u_{k}$ is defined as:
+Therefore, the CSI uncertainty range from the $MN$ PAs to legitimate user $u_{k}$ is defined as: